tverg419/python_algorithms/README.md

 **Notes**
 - Sliding window problem
 - Solution failed when using an if for checking char in set, but passed when using while.

 ---

+### January 5th, 2021

+**Problem:** #104 Maximum Depth of a Binary Tree **Category:** Trees

+**Solution**
+- Recursive Method:
+    - Base Case: if the root has a value of None, return 0
+    - Recursive Case: return 1 + recursive call to the left and right sides of the tree
+- Try Working through each iterative case
+- DFS:
+- BFS:

+**Notes**
+-  Depth-First Search v.
+Breadth First-Search

+---